fireae/ExecutionNodes/README.md

 ...
 ```

 The last piece missing is the NodeRegistry.
-In order for the graph to know how to construct a node of type "OrGate" we need to register it in the factory.
+In order for the graph to know how to construct a node of type "Adder" we need to register it in the factory.
 Gladly, doing so is as easy as:
 ```cpp
 static const NodeRegistry registry = {